Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 Create a user name and password which will be stored in the database with a password hash for security.

-Add your favourite piece with some prompted information, and a link to listen to the piece/work, to be displayed in the browse section carousel
+Add your favourite piece with some prompted information (a star denotes the required fields), and a link to listen to the piece/work, to be displayed in the browse section carousel

  - Read